valeriupredoi/bgcval2/README.md

 `kmf` | Key Metrics First | A short and quick list of the most important metrics.
 `physics` | Physics | A comprehensive list of physical metrics.
 `bgc` | Biogeochemistry | A comprehensive list of biogeochemical metrics.
+`alkalinity` | Alkalininty & CO2 | A list of alkalininty, pH, DIC, and pCO2 metrics.
 `level1` | Level 1 | A comprehensive list of physical and biogeochemical metrics.
 `debug` | Debug | A very short list of a couple keys to test code changes.
 `fast` | UKESM1-fast  | A list of metrics tailored to the UKESM1-Fast model.